PLEASE NOTE: John Kopec Authentications is now closed. Our phone number is for questions regarding John Kopec book sales.

 John wrote approximately over 2600 letters of authentication since the late 1970's.
 His first letter was on serial number 14343 and dated 12-9-1971.
 Lately he also authenticated for Rock Island Auctions Bedford, Texas.
 John also was a contributing author for the Texas Gun Collector, as well as a contributing author for the "Rampant Colt" (Colt Collector's Magazine).

 Later in his career John developed his own style of classifying the condition of the guns he authenticated.
-His letters would receive one of the following classifications.
+His letters would receive one of the following classifications below.

 GOLD SEAL LETTERS: (Started 2010) This classification is awarded to a revolver which he found to be authentic in every respect, regardless of the percent of original finish remaining, may be awarded our "Gold-Seal" letter.
 This revolver is one which the writer feels would qualify being in his own personal collection: one for which "no excuses" would ever be required.
 Few surviving examples would qualify for this distinction.
 All Gold Seal Letters were printed on parchment paper.